JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 ---
-date: 2023-05-15
+date: 2023-06-01
 ---

-May 15, 2023
+June 1, 2023
 # **How I Created a Food Segmentation Web App - Food Geek**

 This project is a demonstration of my ability to work in the field of Deep Learning, showcase my skills to learn quickly and develop and deploy end-to-end Artificial Intelligence technologies.
 Currently, this project is still in work in progress phase, the project has completed the first stage of deployment and will be moving toward the continuous training (CT) stage, where I will be going back to the data pipeline and iterating improvements to all of the pipelines.

 ## **The Challenge**

-This project creates a web application for different types of food, the web app is capable to understand the foods by using a neural network architecture.
+This project creates a web application for different types of food, the web app is capable of understanding the foods by using a neural network architecture.
 Once the web app identifies the food with the help of the neural network it will display all the nutrients present in that food.

 This is a simple implementation of a classification problem, where deep learning is really good at solving it, but there's a catch to this, assume a user eats only one food and uses the web app then the image classification problem will be a straightforward method.
 But this is not the case for everyone, some might click a photo containing 2 or more foods on a plate or a wide-view photo of the dining table or a buffet with multiple different foods.